17 Can’t-Miss Things to Do in Baltimore’s Inner Harbor

 Federal Hill Park is dotted with monuments commemorating the War of 1812 and historic cannons, which were used to protect the city when Federal Hill was a military outpost.
 In short, a trip to Federal Hill Park is a must for anyone looking for things to do in Baltimore’s Inner Harbor, especially if you’re a history lover.

 11. Hard Rock Cafe

 It’s impossible to miss the neon Hard Rock Café sign hanging upon another historic power plant building, high above the water.
 The Hard Rock moved into the Inner Harbor in 1997 and has been a favorite destination ever since.
 In addition to its food menu, the Hard Rock Cafe hosts plenty of live music and other performances, so be sure to check out its event calendar to see what’s playing.

 12. Port Discovery Children’s Museum

-It’s attractions like the Port Discovery Children’s Museum, which aims to promote life-long curiosity in children of all ages, make Baltimore one of the best family vacation spots in Maryland.
+Its attractions like the Port Discovery Children’s Museum, which aims to promote life-long curiosity in children of all ages, make Baltimore one of the best family vacation spots in Maryland.
 The museum includes three floors of hands-on exhibits that encourage kids to think as well as use their imaginations.